alfonzii/infrastructure-demo/README.md

   - Programming language - Python
   - Webserver - Python Flask

+## Quick explanation
+1. web
+  - client connects to web page - here you can provide some name (entity) and quantity and hit submit
+  - send data through socket to database service
+2. database
+  - database service fetches data which then saves into GlusterFS volume (distributed replicated) and makes it persistent
+  - sends data through socket to logger service
+3. logger
+  - fetches data from database service and logs into GlusterFS volume depending on how database treated data (incremented some entity by given quantity or created new one)
+4. visualizator
+  - independent from other services
+  - serves just as graphical visualizator of infrastructure

 ## Setup
 To be able to use application, we first need to setup environment for it.
 In this section we will provide instructions on how to correctly setup cluster of 3 VMs to properly run our infrastructure demo in it.
 You **MUST FOLLOW** these instructions **EXACTLY** as they are.
 It's tested and it will provide you with needed environment.
 Should you run commands or follow instructions in different order as they are written here, there is no warranty it will create needed environment for you!